cmaloney/dcos-docs/_pages/administration/security-and-authentication/advanced-acl.md

     Since you can have multiple Marathons installed in your cluster, you can define rules for every service separately.
     The `service name` must be RFC 3986 (URI) compliant.
-    The DCOS ACS is responsible for enforcing this.
+    The DC/OS ACS is responsible for enforcing this.
     The service name is passed to Marathon via the  `--framework_name` command line argument.

     The `group id` is the ID of the group in Marathon.